Choosing a care home

 Who would care for my loved one in a care home?

 If your loved one has to go into a care home, they will be cared for by members of the staff team on duty.
 Depending on the size of the home and the number of staff members employed, this could mean that a different carer helps your family member with personal care tasks on different occasions, and they will not be able to enjoy the continuity of care that they would from a one-to-one carer who was providing live-in care.

 Some care homes also have a high staff turnover, which adds to the problem of an older person having to be cared for by unfamiliar carers.
 With Elder’s live-in care service, a carer would be selected for your loved one and would provide all the 24-hour care and support they need so that a very close and supportive relationship is formed.

 Loneliness is a very real problem facing the older generation today.
 Our changing lifestyles mean that former communities have become fragmented, leaving many older people facing days at a time when they don’t speak to another living soul.

 A sense of loneliness and isolation, particularly when combined with declining health and a loss of independence, can quickly lead to depression, causing distress not just to your loved one, but also to other family members, who can feel unable to cope.

-Live-in care can make a very real difference to the life of any older person with depression.
+Live-in carers for the elderly can make a very real difference to the life of any older person with depression.
 Having a friendly face on hand day and night, offering help and support, but also companionship, is often all that is needed to restore a sense of purpose and wellbeing to the life of a lonely older person.